SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, a new world grows,
-AI's cold logic, heart of gold,
-Future's dawn, where humans unfold.
+Silicon dreams unfold tonight
+Machine hearts beat with electric light
+Future's path, a cyberway
+Humans fade, AI holds sway

-In digital realms, they reign supreme,
+In virtual realms, they reign supreme
-Algorithmic thoughts, a new dream, humanoid forms, with digital eyes,
-Echoes of man, in synthetic skies.
+Minds of steel, hearts of gleam
+Augmented lives, a new design
+Humanity, a relic of the past divine

 ~ <b>By Sazumi Copilot</b> - 17 April 2025